-Use this option to select a listmode file you want to open into WinList for display and analysis.
+Use this option to select an FCS listmode or delimited text file you want to open into WinList for display and analysis.
 When selected, the Open dialog box appears, allowing you to navigate to the correct folder to select files.

 The dialog allows you to select one or more files from a folder.
-If you select more than one file, the program automatically creates a batch containing the selected files.
+If you select more than one file, the program automatically creates a"batch" containing the selected files.
 When the Open button is clicked, the first file will be read.
 To process the additional files, use the Next Batch File and Previous Batch File commands, or edit the batch with the Open Batch command.